juliankahlert/revtree/README.md

 - **Serialization**: Supports serialization to and from JSON format for easy storage and transfer.
 - **Pretty Printing**: Provides a method to print the directory tree with statuses.
 - **Iterate with `for_each`**: Traverse the tree and apply a block to files matching specific statuses.
+- **Watch for Changes**: Automatically monitors a directory for changes with `watch`, and triggers actions based on file changes.
+- **Customizable Watch Interval**: Set a custom interval between checks with the `with_interval` method.

 ## Install